 If your tap has celebrated too many birthdays in your house, maybe it’s time for an upgrade.
-Often, fixtures that are a decade old or more start developing cracks, get discoloured or become corroded.
+Often, fixtures that are a decade old or more start developing cracks, becoming discoloured, or corroded.
 Now, corroded taps are neither healthy nor aesthetically appealing.
 So, it is best to replace the faucet once you start noticing the first cracks.

-Old taps become difficult to turn off due to stiff handles, and this leads to water dripping.
+Old taps become difficult to turn off due to stiff handles, leading to water dripping.
 As a result, your water bills are likely to skyrocket.

 4. Loud Noises

 Do you hear screeching or whistling noises every time you turn on the tap?
 Often, it is because of a faulty or hardened rubber washer.
-Besides, be wary of clanking sounds, since they are often due to cracks in the faucet.
-Sometimes, a blockage in your pipeline can also be the cause of these unusual noises.
+Besides, be wary of clanking sounds since they are often due to faucets’ cracks.
+Sometimes, a blockage in your pipeline can also cause these unusual noises.
 In such cases, you will need to replace your tap.

-However, sometimes, it might be a minor issue which your plumber can fix.
+However, it might sometimes be a minor issue that your plumber can fix.
 So, we recommend calling your plumber first.